 For the sauce:

 Place the sweet potato pieces onto a large baking tray, drizzle with olive oil and sprinkle with cumin seeds and sea salt.
 Roast for 35 minutes, remove from the oven and set aside to cool.

-Meanwhile, cover the bulgar wheat with warm water and leave to soak for 20 minutes.
-Drain in a sieve.
+Meanwhile, cover the bulgur wheat with hot water and leave to soak for 20 minutes.
+Drain and set aside.

 Mash the sweet potato and place in a large mixing bowl.
 Add all the other ingredients and mix carefully.
 Season to your taste.